 - Add in salt, flour, and vanilla extract.
 Beat until the cookie dough is well combined.
 Use a spatula to scrape the sides down.

 - Beat in shredded coconut and chopped cherries.
 Cookie dough will be very soft.

 - Then using a large spoon, STIR in the dark chocolate chip morsels ( or mini chocolate chips).

-- Drop small balls using the smallest ice cream scoop onto non-greased cookie sheets, or drop by teaspoon, making balls no larger than size of a quarter or an inch.
+- Drop small balls using the smallest ice cream scoop onto non-greased cookie sheets, or drop by teaspoon, making balls no larger than the size of a quarter of an inch.

 - Bake cookies for 10 to 12 minutes, until the cookies are browning around the edges.

 - Remove and allow the cookies to cool for a few minutes.
 Then transfer to a cookie rack to cool.